본문 바로가기

 Lilly Also Preparing Weight Loss Pill

 The U.S. Food and Drug Administration (FDA) has approved the first oral version of Wegovy.
-Observers suggest that the obesity treatment market, which is currently dominated by weekly injectable glucagon-like peptide-1 (GLP-1) drugs, could undergo significant changes.
+Observers suggest that this could transform the obesity treatment market, which has so far been dominated by weekly injectable glucagon-like peptide-1 (GLP-1) drugs.

-According to Yonhap News Agency on December 23, the U.S. FDA has granted approval for the sale of the oral form of Wegovy (semaglutide 25mg, once daily) developed by the Danish pharmaceutical company Novo Nordisk.
-With this approval, Wegovy is poised to take the lead in the oral pill segment of the GLP-1 (glucagon-like peptide-1) obesity treatment market.
+According to Yonhap News Agency on December 23, the U.S. FDA has granted approval for the sale of the oral form of Wegovy (semaglutide 25mg, taken once daily), developed by the Danish pharmaceutical company Novo Nordisk.
+With this, Wegovy is poised to take the lead in the oral pill segment of the GLP-1 (glucagon-like peptide-1) obesity treatment market.

-Semaglutide works by mimicking the gut hormone GLP-1, which reduces appetite, increases feelings of fullness, and slows the movement of food from the stomach to the intestines, thereby inducing weight loss.
+Semaglutide works by mimicking the gut hormone GLP-1, reducing appetite, increasing feelings of fullness, and slowing the rate at which food passes from the stomach to the intestines, thereby inducing weight loss.

-Wegovy Pill is designed to be taken once daily, with a planned launch in early next year and a price set at $149.
-This is among the most affordable options compared to similar obesity treatments, attributed to the relatively low production cost of pills.
-Industry experts believe this move will allow Novo Nordisk, which recently lost its lead in the obesity drug market to Eli Lilly, to regain momentum in the competition.
+The oral form of Wegovy is designed to be taken once a day and is expected to launch early next year, with a price set at $149.
+This is among the lowest prices for obesity treatments of this kind, attributed to the relatively low manufacturing cost of pills.
+Industry experts believe this move marks Novo Nordisk's attempt to regain ground in the obesity drug market, where Eli Lilly has recently taken the lead.

 David Risinger, an analyst at Leerink Partners, projected that oral obesity treatments could account for about 25% of the obesity drug market, which is expected to reach $150 billion (approximately 222.15 trillion won) in the long term.